 What I do know is that Texas in general and Dallas in particular (Houston as well) are two of the most important cities in the United States when it comes to understanding the refugee experience.
 Again, The Dallas Morning News, reporting almost 1 year ago: “Texas refugee numbers have been rising for three years… Last year, Texas settled about 6,000 refugees, who have legal immigration status… Syrian resettlement in the United States could increase next year if fighting continues, [Lawrence] Bartlett [the State Department’s Director of Refugee Admissions] said… as many as 50,000 people from the Democratic Republic of Congo are expected to be resettled over the next five to seven years in various countries.”
 That Texas is, as our governor likes to boast, an “economic miracle,” has much to do with this trend.
 But Texas is also huge, oversize, and space is something we will, we believe, never run short of.
 The cost of living here is unconscionably low, though that is changing; real estate is already not as cheap as it was even 3 years ago.
 These practicalities aside, there is also the fact that, though our reputation is of of rampant assholery, Texans are mostly generous, welcoming and friendly.
 They certainly don’t have any difficulty understanding why someone would want to move to Texas, because, well, it is clearly the greatest place on earth.
 Even transplants from California and Massachusetts end up driving white Ford F-150s, falling in love with the silhouette of Texas (it does kind of look like a cowboy hat perched atop a craggy cowboy face) and accepting its ubiquity on all forms of signage, wearing pearl-snaps, drinking Shiner, drawling, pigging out on all forms and iterations of BBQ (cow, not pig), all that yee-haw crap that made me hate being from Texas when I was growing up.
 Cultural transformation in Texas is genuinely mutual and relatively egalitarian.
 Anything to make Texas more “more,” well, hell yeah.
 But how far can we stretch that grandiosity in a world that, Texans’ persistent myths about themselves, their history and their destiny aside, is growing smaller and smaller?
 The pressures of that compaction erupted in only little ways last week, but, for being petty, the stories to be told about them were no less—in fact, were more—ugly.

 My map of Dallas has always been an atlas of illness.
 When my father contracted polio as a boy, he was sent to Texas Scottish Rite Hospital for Children just north and west of downtown.
 From what I’ve read of the polio epidemic here in the United States (these experiences not being ones my father ever recounted to me), wards overflowed with sick children, some confined to iron lungs, all separated from their families.
 Parental visits were severely restricted and closely monitored because of the trauma those visits induce: for parents, seeing their children, incurable, their neurons dying, their muscles withering, knowing how their children would forever be perceived as somehow unclean; for children, every adult not a doctor or nurse, individuals of little help or comfort to them anyway, a reminder of parents from whom they had been isolated.
 When my grandmother passed away in 1999, my older brother and I drove to Texarkana, AR, the hometown my parents left for the big city of Dallas, to help my aunt sort through her personal effects.
 I found a letter my father had sent my grandmother from Scottish Rite.
 He must have been 6 or 7 years old.
 Big Chief tablet paper, pencil marks faint as snail trails.
 My grandmother had saved that note for 50 years.
 I can’t tell you want that letter said, but I’ll imagine you can imagine that it made pleas that never received mercy, how it left its reader, me, vacant yet hot with bloody futility.
 I’ve driven past Scottish Rite many, many times, their cheery sign showing happy stick-figure children, undoubtedly based on actual drawings done by children there as part of their therapy, their crayon-enabled visualization of themselves as well and whole.
 And I’ve always been grateful for the fact that they somehow (well, via surgeries nearly Frankenstenian: abbreviating intestines, internal transplants of ligaments and muscles) kept my father alive and allowed him to become someone who could have a family of his own.
 But I don’t think I could ever really walk through their doors.
 (This being the story of difficulty I tell myself.)
 I can also tell you exactly where Miller Brace Company is on Gaston Road, near Baylor Medical Center.
 That my mother would drive to Like-Nu Auto, not to for auto repairs, for an occasional sprucing-up of the family car, but to have the spokes on my father’s wheelchair re-righted.
 The “Carnegie House,” where my wife-then-girlfriend lived when I first met her, the house she and her late partner (of 9 years) had relocated so they could make him more comfortable as cancer metastasized into his brain, robbing him of the use of his arm.
-West Nile virus has been a significant issue in Dallas the past several summers, and the city’s decision to contact for aerial spraying to exterminate mosquito populations redrew our calendars, scrawled messages we preferred not to hear across the vastness of our prairie skies.
+West Nile virus has been a significant issue in Dallas the past several summers, and the city’s decision to contract for mosquito-exterminating aerial sprayings has redrawn our calendars, scrawled messages we preferred not to hear across the vastness of our prairie skies.
 (The sky here is our ocean.)
 My private map of Dallas does what any map does, of course.
 It connects as it contains, connects precisely because it fabricates discrete entities that can be puzzled and twined.
 But I want so much more overlapping from what I have, this past week, been obsessively unfolding, refolding, consulting and interrogating.

 October 3, 2014.
 The Huffington Post, “Crews Race To Contain Ebola In Dallas.”
 Reporting, David Warren and Jamie Stengle.